TrendingTechnology/baldr/README.md

-A try to write my presentations for school in HTML5, CSS3 and Javascript using [Electron](https://electron.atom.io/). yFurther informations can be found on the
+A try to write my presentations for school in HTML5, CSS3 and Javascript using [Electron](https://electron.atom.io/).
+Further informations can be found on the
 [API documentation site](https://joseffriedrich-nodejs.github.io/baldr/)
 of the project.